 There's a difference between being: -

-- A Pressure Group: holding a public protest meeting to draw attention to problems posed by certain Moslem social groups
+- A Pressure Group: holding a public protest meeting to draw attention to problems posed by certain muslim social groups

 - A Racist Sect: actually initiating violence against individual Moslems, mosques etc.

-The EDL grew out of a perceived lack of action by the authorities to administer appropriate control measures by exercising existing laws, and to draw attention to institutional pro-Moslem bias.
+The EDL grew out of a perceived lack of action by the authorities to administer appropriate control measures by exercising existing laws, and to draw attention to institutional pro-muslim bias.

 As far as I (and most of my friends and neighbours) can see, nothing has been done to address these issues in Bradford.
 I can't imagine that Bradford is unique in this aspect.